-- 1. Except as otherwise provided in subsections 2 and 5, a public body shall provide an employee who is the mother of a child under 1 year of age with: - a.
-Reasonable break time, with or without compensation, for the employee to express breast milk as needed; and - b.
-A place, other than a bathroom, that is reasonably free from dirt or pollution, protected from the view of others and free from intrusion by others where the employee may express breast milk.

-- 2. An officer or agent of a public body shall not retaliate, or direct or encourage another person to retaliate, against an employee of the public body because the employee has: - a.
-Taken break time or used the space provided pursuant to subsection 1 or 2 to express breast milk; or - b.
-Taken any action to require the public body to comply with the requirements of this section, including, without limitation, filing a complaint, testifying, assisting, or participating in any manner in an investigation, proceeding, or hearing to enforce the provisions of this section. - 3.
-An employee who is aggrieved by the failure of a public body to comply with the provisions of this section may: - a.
-If the employee is employed by a political subdivision of this State or any public or quasi-public corporation organized under the laws of this State, file a complaint with the Local Government Employee-Management Relations Board in the manner set forth in section 3.3 of the Act.
+- 1. Except as otherwise provided in subsections 3, 5 and 6 (See below), each employer shall provide an employee who is the mother of a child under 1 year of age with: - Reasonable break time, with or without compensation, for the employee to express breast milk as needed; and - b.
+A place, other than a bathroom, that is reasonably free from dirt or pollution, which is protected from the view of others and free from intrusion by others where the employee may express breast milk. - 2.
+If break time is required to be compensated pursuant to a collective bargaining agreement entered into by an employer and an employee organization, any break time taken pursuant to subsection 1 by an employee which is covered by the collective bargaining agreement must be compensated. - 4.
+An employer shall not retaliate, or direct or encourage another person to retaliate, against any employee because that employee has: - a.
+Taken break time or used the space provided pursuant to subsection 1 or 3 to express breast milk; or - b.
+Taken any action to require the employer to comply with the requirements of this section, including, without limitation, filing a complaint, testifying, assisting or participating in any manner in an investigation, proceeding or hearing to enforce the provisions of this section.

-Exceptions are set forth in subsections 2 and 5 of Assembly Bill 113:
+Exceptions (set forth in subsections 3, 5, and 6 of Assembly Bill 113):

-- 4. If the public body determines that complying with the provisions of subsection 1 will cause an undue hardship considering the size, financial resources, nature and structure of the public body, the public body may meet with the employee to agree upon a reasonable alternative.
-If the parties are not able to reach an agreement, the public body may require the employee to accept a reasonable alternative selected by the public body and the employee may appeal the decision by filing a complaint in the manner set forth in subsection 4. - 5.
-The requirements of this section do not apply to the Department of Corrections.
-The Department is encouraged to comply with the provisions of this section to the extent practicable.
+- 3. If an employer determines that complying with the provisions of subsection 1 will cause an undue hardship considering the size, financial resources, nature and structure of the business of the employer, the employer may meet with the employee to agree upon a reasonable alternative.
+If the parties are not able to reach an agreement, the employer may require the employee to accept a reasonable alternative selected by the employer. - 5.
+An employer who employs fewer than 50 employees is not subject to the requirements of this section if